Connectome20/Diffusion-PreProcessing-Pipeline-for-Distribution/README.md

 # Diffusion MRI Pre-Processing Pipeline: Connectome 2.0

 This is a step-by-step workflow for preparing diffusion MRI datasets for analysis.
 The pipeline wraps *dcm2bids*, *MRtrix3*, *FSL*, *FreeSurfer*, and in-house scripts behind a lightweight Python/Qt GUI.
+For issues with this pipeline, please contact Oakley Martin (omartin3@mgh.harvard.edu).

 ## Prerequisites